-EFRAG considers that the separate information about the share of profit or loss of integral and non-integral associates and joint ventures is useful, however does not support the IASB proposal to require an entity to present on the face of the statement of profit or loss a subtotal for operating profit or loss and income and expenses from integral associates and joint ventures.
-Instead, EFRAG suggests to present the results of all associates and joint ventures as a separate line item below and close to the operating profit subtotal on the face of the profit or loss and to require to present a split between "integral" and "nonintegral" in the notes to the financial statements.
+EFRAG considers that providing separate information about the share of profit or loss of integral and non-integral associates and joint ventures is useful.
+However, EFRAG does not support the IASB's proposal to require an entity to present, on the face of the statement of profit or loss, a subtotal for 'operating profit or loss and income and expenses from integral associates and joint ventures'.
+Instead, should the IASB go forward with the proposal of separating the two categories, EFRAG suggests that the IASB requires the presentation of the results of all associates and joint ventures below and close to the subtotal 'operating profit or loss' as a separate line item and a subtotal 'operating profit or loss and income and expenses from associates and joint ventures' on the face of the statement of profit or loss and to require to disclose an illustration of the split between 'integral' and 'non-integral' in the notes to the financial statements.

-EFRAG also recommends clarifying howEFRAG highlights that the IASB's proposals would also apply to separate financial statements.
+EFRAG also recommends clarifying how EFRAG highlights that the IASB's proposals would also apply to separate financial statements.
 In particular, the IASB's proposals would apply to associates and joint ventures in the separate financial statements, which may in some cases raise questions about the applicability of the proposed definitions.
-EFRAG considers that there is a need for the IASB to further discuss how its proposals in general would apply to the separate financial statements, including the challenges that may arise in practice to those who prepare and use separate financial statements...
+EFRAG considers that there is a need for the IASB to further discuss how its proposals in general would apply to the separate financial statements, including the challenges that may arise in practice to those who prepare and use separate financial statements.

-Roles of the primary financial statements and the notes, aggregation. and disaggregation
+Roles of the primary financial statements and the notes, aggregation, and disaggregation

 EFRAG welcomes the IASB's proposal to describe the respective roles of primary financial statements, the notes and the proposal for principles, and the general requirements on the aggregation and disaggregation, as a complement to the additional subtotals in the statement of profit or loss.
 EFRAG notes that having the principles and general requirements on aggregation and disaggregation of information in the financial statements, within a single place in the new standard, will improve clarity and consistency.
-Notwithstanding the above, EFRAG is of the view some further clarifications on the principle of aggregation are necessary.
+Notwithstanding the above, EFRAG is of the view that some further clarifications on the principle of aggregation are necessary.